-D. Coursework Beyond the Master's Degree
+E. Coursework Beyond the Master's Degree

 Coursework totaling 24 hours beyond the master's degree is required of all students in the ENDY program.

-In addition, students are required to register for 1 hour of ENDY 6991 (ENDY Seminar) each semester for the first 3 semesters of their tenure in the ENDY program.

-Whereas 24 hours is the required minimum course work toward the ENDY degree, additional courses may be required to provide necessary background or skills to complete the degree program.
+In addition, students are required to register for 1 hour of ENDY 6991 (ENDY Seminar) each semester for the first three semesters of their tenure in the ENDY program.
+Whereas 24 hours is the required minimum course work toward the ENDY PhD degree, additional courses may be required to provide necessary background or skills to complete the degree program.
 The student, the dissertation advisor, the Advisory Committee, the Comprehensive Examination Committee, the Dissertation Committee, or some combination of these entities will help the student identify such additional course work.

-E. Doctoral Dissertation Credits
+F. Master's Thesis/Doctoral Dissertation Credits